Optimal Horoball Packing Densities for Koszul-type tilings in Hyperbolic $3$-space: The Optimal Packing Densities of the Koszul Simplex Tilings

-\begin{proof} Both Coxeter simplices $\cF_{\Gamma}$ in $\Gamma \in \Big\{ \overline{HV}_3, \overline{HP}_3 \Big\}$ have a single ideal vertex.
-The local optimal packing densities follow from Lemma \ref{lem:loc}, and extend to the entire space by Lemma \ref{lem:glob}.
-Coordinates for vertices $\{A_i\}$, forms of hyperplanes $\{\Bu_i\}$ opposite each $A_i$, optimal horoball parameters $s$, and horoball intersection points, and a closed form of volume of the horoball intersection pieces with the $\cF_{\Gamma}$ are summarized in Table \ref{table:data_536}. \end{proof}
+\begin{proof}[Proof of Theorem \ref{thm:536}] Both Coxeter simplices $\cF_{\Gamma}$ with $\Gamma \in \{\overline{HV}_3, \overline{HP}_3\}$ have a single ideal vertex.
+The local optimal packing densities follow from Lemma \ref{lem:loc} and extend to the entire space by Lemma \ref{lem:glob}.
+Coordinates for the vertices $\{A_i\}$, hyperplanes $\{\Bu_i\}$ opposite each $A_i$, optimal horoball $s$-parameters, horoball intersection points, and closed-form expressions for the volumes of the horoball intersection pieces with $\cF_{\Gamma}$ are summarized in Table \ref{table:data_536}.

+In particular, Table \ref{table:data_536} implements the computation prescribed by Lemma \ref{lem:loc} step-by-step in coordinates: \begin{enumerate}[(i)] \item compute the pole vectors $\mathbf{u}_i$ of the facets and the projection $\mathbf{f}_0$ of the ideal vertex via \eqref{eq:u4fp}; \item determine the horosphere equation and read off the optimal $s$–parameter for the maximal admissible horoball; \item parametrize the simplex edges and find their intersections $H_i$ with the horosphere; \item compute hyperbolic edge distances and convert to horospherical chord lengths $L_{ij}$ using \eqref{prop_dist} and \eqref{eq:horo_dist}; \item apply the Cayley–Menger determinant to obtain the Euclidean area $\mathcal{A}$ of the horospherical triangle; \item obtain the horoball piece volume $vol_{\bbH^3}(\mathcal{B}_0\cap\cF_{\Gamma})=\tfrac12\mathcal{A}$ (cf.~\eqref{eq:bolyai}), and record this contribution for the density formula \eqref{eq:density}. \end{enumerate} Thus the table provides a stepwise instantiation of Lemma \ref{lem:loc}, with the row $vol_{\bbH^3}(\mathcal{B}_0\cap\cF_{\Gamma})$ giving the closed-form contributions used to compute the packing density. \end{proof}